Anna Kalmykova: 2025

-Kalmykova competed as an Individual Neutral Athlete (AIN) at the 2025 World Gymnastics Championships.
+Kalmykova was granted status as an Individual Neutral Athlete (AIN) in March 2025.
+She won gold medals in the all-around, vault, and floor exercise at the 2025 Russian Cup.
+At the 2025 Russian Championships, she won gold medals on the vault and balance beam and a silver medal on the floor exercise.
+She was then selected to compete at the 2025 World Gymnastics Championships.
 In the qualification round, she competed on vault, balance beam, and floor exercise.
 She qualified for and competed in the vault final, ultimately finishing in sixth place.